2018: Anzac Day Villers-Bretonneux Centenary Special Tours

-From June until October 2016 (departing/returning to/from Lille (France) every second Friday) we are operating our 'Anzac Footsteps' tour series same as for 2015 for our 3 night/4 day tours designed expressly by Australian historians to follow the Australian fighting forces in WW1: their battles, amazing victories and defeats on the Western Front.
+From end May until end October 2018 (departing/returning to/from Lille (France) we are operating our popular 'Anzac Footsteps' tour series, the same as for 2017.
+These tours are designed expressly by Australian historians to follow the Australian fighting forces in WW1: their battles, amazing victories and defeats on the Western Front.
 This is an exciting and rich tapestry of valour, incredible bravery and courage.
 Current Details here:

 **We also operate dedicated TAILOR MADE TOURS ex London or *France: (*Paris, Lille, Amiens or Arras) to the Aussie section of the Western Front operating year round (weather permitting) visiting Villers Bretonneux, Adelaide Cemetery, Le Hamel Australian Corps Memorial Park, Dernancourt, Pozieres, Bullecourt, Fromelles (VC Corner Cemetery & Cobbers Memorial), Polygon Wood, Tyne Cot and the Menin Gate Last Post evening ceremony in Ypres (time permitting).
 Full details here: